CEMeNT-PSAAP/MCDC-TNT/README.md

 5. trainsent modeling
 For more information about the impolemented neutron transport throy see the rundown in the docs folder.

+## Current Status
+Pure python implementaion working to run a test case use the command `python run.py -i tc_1.yaml`.
+Work is ongoing to implement above methods on this serial code.

 *For thoes about to rock, we salute you*